Palms, The Hot

 5¢, 25¢, $1

 Food: 400 points = $1 in food.
 At most restaurants, you can let your server swipe your players card for payment.
 Food court eateries usually don't have the proper machinery and require a voucher from the players club for payment.
-This is for points earned after June 1st, 2009.
-To use points earned prior to that date, you must obtain a voucher from the special kiosks located throughout the casino.

 by Steve Bourie Learn more about the author read more »Steve Bourie